SystemJargon/python-dev/README.md

-# python-examples

-This repo contains examples of Python.
+This repo contains examples of Python, which may include guides, scripts or other content.

 ----

-Intro links & About Python
+New to Python?
+See links below.

 https://www.python.org/downloads/